Google Duplex for the web can reserve rental cars and movie tickets

 “We want to build a more helpful Google for everyone,” said CEO Sundar Pichai onstage in Mountain View, California.
 “We’re going to be thoughtful [about this].”

 When Duplex on the web debuts, you’ll be able to issue Google Assistant a command like “Book me a car from Hertz.”
-That command will navigate to the relevant web page and automatically fill in details like your name, payment information, car preferences, trip dates (using information from Gmail and Chrome autofill), and more.
+That command will navigate to the relevant web page and automatically fill in details like your name, payment information, car preferences, trip dates, payment information (using information from Gmail and Chrome autofill), and more.

 Throughout the process, you’ll see a progress bar.
 And whenever Duplex needs more information, like a price or seat selection, it’ll pause and prompt you to make a selection.
 Once you’re finished, a tap of the confirmation button will beam a receipt to your inbox.